AlfredIbanga/Portfolio/README.md

 Hey!
 Welcome to my portfolio! 🎉
-This is a collection of my projects showcasing my journey as a Data Analyst.
+My name is Alfred Ibanga and this is a collection of my projects showcasing my journey as a Data Analyst.

 ---